Vector search & kNN implementation guide - API edition

-This guide focuses on setting up Elasticsearch for approximate k-nearest neighbor (kNN) search using the Elasticsearch APIs via HTTP or Python.
+This guide focuses on setting up Elasticsearch for vector search and approximate k-nearest neighbor (kNN) search using the Elasticsearch APIs via HTTP or Python.

 For users who will be primarily using Kibana, or wish to test through the UI, visit the Getting Started with semantic search guide using the Elastic crawler.